symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-restrictions.rst

 An account can decide to receive transactions only from an allowed list of :doc:`addresses <../../concepts/account>`.
 Similarly, an account can specify a blocked list of addresses to block transactions from.

-.. note:: Allow and block filters are mutually exclusive per filter type.
-In other words, an account can only be configured  to have either an allowed or blocked list per type of filter.
+.. note:: Allow and block restrictions are mutually exclusive per restriction type.
+In other words, an account can only be configured  to have either an allowed or blocked list per type of restriction.

-By default, when there is no filter set, all the accounts in the network can announce transactions to the stated account.
+By default, when there is no restriction set, all the accounts in the network can announce transactions to the stated account.

 Returning to our previous example, let us imagine that you want to configure the product account to only accept receiving transactions  that come from the company's account.
 You might take the following steps to do so:

-1. Define the account filter modification.
+1. Define the account restriction modification.
 Add to the company’s address (SBI774-YMFDZI-FPEPC5-4EKRC2-5DKDZJ-H2QVRW-4HBP) to the "allowed list".

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/account/FilteringByAddressAllowList.ts
+    .. viewsource:: ../../resources/examples/typescript/account/AccountAddressRestrictionAllowList.ts
         :language: typescript
         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create an ``AccountPropertyTransaction``, with propertyType "AllowAddress".
+2. Create an ``AccountRestrictionTransaction``, with restrictionType "AllowAddress".
 Add to the array the modification created in the previous step.

 .. example-code::

-    .. viewsource:: ../../resources/examples/typescript/account/FilteringByAddressAllowList.ts
+    .. viewsource:: ../../resources/examples/typescript/account/AccountAddressRestrictionAllowList.ts
         :language: typescript
         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */